EDUC5658 Globalising Education Policy

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) a group presentation and (2) an essay.
+- Indicative assessments in this unit are as follows: (1) policy brief and (2) policy report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - up to 4x6 hour sessions held on Saturdays

 - Unit Outline

 - Semester 1_2019 [SEM-1_2019]

 Selected readings are available in Course Materials Online.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.